-Sophomore Course: Theory of Knowledge with an emphasis on particular disciplines.
-Course contains a few weeks on preparing for capstone project.
+- Sophomore Course: Theory of Knowledge with an emphasis on particular disciplines.
+The course contains a few weeks of discussion of the capstone project.

-Upper Level Courses: Faculty submit a proposal and course is voted on by council.
+- Upper-Level Courses: Faculty submit a proposal and course is voted on by the council.

 8 credits upper division contract